SchizoDuckie/stairleds-v3-sensor-vl53l1x/readme.md

 ### 3.1 WiFi Connectivity
 - Scan for available "stairled-*" networks
 - Connect to configured "stairled-*" network
-- Create its own AP with a unique name (e.g., "stairled-sensor-<uniqid>") if no configured network is found
+- Create its own AP with 10.0.0.1 ip address with a unique name (e.g., "stairled-sensor-<uniqid>") if no configured network is found
 - Periodically check for previously configured network when in AP mode

 ### 3.2 Sensor Operation